David is joint owner of Finish Line Furnishings, a small family business in Northampton, UK, which makes homeware out of pre-loved items.

 At this point we removed the top of the piano, its hinged door near the top, and the removable door at the bottom, to allow for easier access.

-Removing the Iron Frame and Remains of the Keyboard
+Step 3: Remove the Iron Frame and Remains of the Keyboard

 Removing the iron frame was a difficult task.
 We laid the piano down on its back, so that we could remove it without the risk of it falling, and had a look at how it was attached.
 As neither of us had ever dismantled a piano before, we discovered that this was harder than it looked.